anonaddy/addy.io/source/terms.md

 Your use of the Service is at your sole risk.
 The Service is provided on an "as if" and "as available" basis.
 The Service is provided without warranties of any kind, whether express or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement or course of performance.

-Access to our site is permitted on a temporary basis, and we reserve the right to withdraw or amend the service we provide on our site without notice.
+Access to our site is permitted on a temporary basis, and we reserve the right to withdraw or amend the Service we provide on our site without notice.
 We will not be liable if for any reason our site is unavailable at any time or for any period.

 In no event shall the authors or copyright holders be liable for any claim, damages or liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.